thebitmonk/send_post_api/docs/AccountincidentApi.md

-Get All Comments Associated with Incident <br>
+Get All Comments Associated with Incident

 ### Example
 ```javascript